 It is mentioned that JVET-V0098 also investigates another modification of DIMD (including information from MPM list) which is claimed that it might work better also in the combination with ISP.

-Investigate aspect 2 in EE.
+Investigate aspect 2 in an EE.

 Decision: Adopt aspect 1 in EE2 base software.